Canonicalizing zeta generators: genus zero and genus one: Introduction

 A major motivation for our study of zeta generators stems from their relevance for periods of configuration spaces of Riemann surfaces with marked points.
 In genus zero, the canonical polynomials $g_w$ take center stage in the recent reformulation \cite{Frost:2023stm} of the motivic coaction \cite{goncharov2001multiple, Goncharov:2005sla, Brown:2011mot} and the single-valued map \cite{svpolylog, Broedel:2016kls, DelDuca:2016lad} of multiple polylogarithms on the sphere.
 The genus-one zeta generators $\sigma_w$ and their interplay with geometric derivations $\ep_k$ unlocked a fully explicit generating-series description of non-holomorphic modular forms in a companion paper \cite{Dorigoni:2024oft} to this work.

-As detailed in \cite{Dorigoni:2024oft}, the expansion of $\sigma_w$ in terms of the geometric derivations $\epsilon_k$ determines the appearance of (single-valued) multizeta values in so-called modular graph forms \cite{DHoker:2015wxz, DHoker:2016mwo} in genus-one string scattering amplitudes.
+As detailed in \cite{Dorigoni:2024oft}, the expansion of $\sigma_w$ in terms of the geometric derivations $\epsilon_k$ determines the appearance of (single-valued) multizeta values in so-called modular graph forms \cite{DHoker:2015wxz, DHoker:2016mwo}.
+The latter are non-holomorphic modular forms appearing in genus-one string scattering amplitudes.
 At a computational level, the precise expressions for $\sigma_w$ in terms of $\epsilon_k$ presented in this work are crucial for an explicit realization of Brown's construction of non-holomorphic modular forms in \cite{Brown:2017qwo, Brown:2017qwo2} which was related to modular graph forms in \cite{Dorigoni:2022npe}.
 At a conceptual level, the intimate connection between zeta generators in genus zero and genus one presented in section \ref{sec:sigman} leads to a unified description of the single-valued map of multiple polylogarithms in one variable and iterated Eisenstein integrals \cite{Dorigoni:2024oft}.

-These applications of zeta generators in genus zero and genus lead us to expect that generalizations thereof to compact Riemann surfaces of arbitrary genus with any number of marked points may in fact exist.
+These applications of zeta generators in genus zero and genus one lead us to expect that generalizations thereof to compact Riemann surfaces of arbitrary genus with any number of marked points may in fact exist.
 Our work sets the stage for two lines of follow-up research: \begin{itemize} \item adapting zeta generators in genus one to systematic constructions of single-valued elliptic polylogarithms pioneered by Zagier \cite{Ramakrish} in any number of variables and which were more recently approached in the framework of ``elliptic modular graph forms'' in the string-theory literature \cite{DHoker:2018mys, Basu:2020pey, Dhoker:2020gdz, new:eMGF}; \item determining higher-genus incarnations of zeta generators from degenerations of the flat connections \cite{Enriquez:2011, Zerbini:2021, Zerbini:2022, DHoker:2023vax} used for constructions of polylogarithms on Riemann surfaces of arbitrary genus and applying them to non-holomorphic modular graph forms \cite{DHoker:2013fcx, Pioline:2015qha, DHoker:2017pvk, DHoker:2018mys, Basu:2018bde} and tensors \cite{Kawatalk1, Kawatalk2, DHoker:2020uid, kawazumi2022twisted}. \end{itemize}